 What does it mean for R&D financing?

 The key takeaways for R&D financing are certainty and clarity.
 The existing provisions for the R&D tax incentive apply for FY 2019-20 and FY 2020-21.
 That means any concerns about retrospective changes to refunds and potential impacts on R&D financing for those financial periods are gone.
-Businesses that are eligible for the R&D refund can now lock in their plans to apply for Radium Advances with confidence.
+Businesses eligible for the R&D refund can now lock in their plans to apply for Radium Advances with confidence.

 Supporting you and your R&D